 We’ve been ultralight backpacking for 1000s of miles.
 The main gear lesson we’ve learned in that time?
 Lighter is better!

 You don’t have to have the newest, lightest gear to have awesome outdoor adventures, of course.
-However, putting together an ultralight backpacking gear list that helps you make your load a bit lighter is something we’re sure your back, legs, and most of the rest of you will be grateful for!
+However, putting together a gear list that helps you make your load a bit lighter is something we’re sure your back, legs, and most of the rest of you will be grateful for!

-To help you achieve this blissful state of being, in this ultimate ultralight backpacking gear list we’ll cover everything you need to know to shave pounds off your pack!
+To help you achieve this blissful state of being, in this ultimate guide we’ll cover everything you need to know to shave pounds off your pack!

 At a Glance: Key Takeaways

 - Save with the “Big Four” – Biggest weight savings are your tent, backpack, sleeping pad and bag

 - Lose weight, not money – You don’t have to spend big to go UL

 - Go dense with calories – High-calories foods are the way to go